 The Job Centers offer internet access to select websites for job search, and provide suits for inmates to wear as they practice interviewing.
 In addition, the Job Centers build on vocational programs already available at the facility, like barista training at an onsite coffee cart, working in a bakery or in the print shop.

 BENEFITS of the job centers

-Committed to boosting the number of job placements for offenders reentering the community, the Second Chance teams provide employment-related support to those in custody at the men’s and women’s reentry facilities.
+Committed to boosting the number of job placements for offenders reentering the community and reducing recidivism, the Second Chance teams provide employment-related support to those in custody at the men’s and women’s reentry facilities.
 Participants attend life skills workshops, employment readiness workshops, and research and learn about community resources that might be needed upon release, such as housing and transportation.

 - In 1980, there were 300,000 adults in U.S. prisons.
 Today, there are 2.3 million.

 - CA spends $55,000 per year per adult inmate.

 - Reducing the state’s recidivism rate by 10% would save California $233 million per year.